heygautam2001/QSpiders/SQL.md

           8. char ----> fixed size memory allocation.
           9. varchar ----> variable / Dynamic length memory allocation.
    - VARCHAR:
       1. Same data type as char
       2. It will follow the variable length of memory allocation
    - VARCHAR2
       1. VARCHAR2(SIZE)
       2. capacity (4000) character
+   - DATE
+      1. DD - MM - YYYY ---> 12-Apr-2025
+      2. DD - MM - YY   ----> 18-Apr-25
+      3. DATE are used to store dates in the above formats
+   - Large Object : it is used to store the huge amount of info.
+   - syntax LOB(Size) ----> capacity --> 4GB ---> 1GB ---> 64000 character
+      1. CLOB - Character Large Object : it is similar to varchar data type syntax ---> CLOB(Size)
+      2. BLOB - Binary Large Object : it is used to store the meta-data upto 4GB syntax -- BLOB(Size);
+   - NUMBER
+      - it is used to store any type of numeric value.
+      - syntax : NUMBER(Precision , [Scale]-->Optional)
+        - precision -> it is used to determine the number of digits which are required to store any Integer value.The range for the precision is 1 to 38.There is no default value for precision.
+It is used to determine the number of digits which are required to store any decimal value within the decimal.
+        - The range of the scale is (-84 to 127)
+        - The default value of scale is 0.